wrschneider/wrschneider.github.io/_posts/2025-06-03-pandas-udfs.md

 This will incur overhead of serializing every row to the Python interpreter individually.

 String concatenation is simple enough that it can be done with native, vectorized Pandas operations, which will be much faster than the first pass above.
-Note that the `struct` type, which can translate to either a `Row` or case class in Scala UDFs, translates to a Pandas `DataFrame`, and the return type will be a Pandas `Series`, analogous to a Spark `Column`:
+Note that the `struct` type, which can translate to either a `Row` or case class in Scala UDFs, translates to a Pandas
+`DataFrame`.
+The return type will be a Pandas `Series`, analogous to a Spark `Column`:

 ```python
 import pandas as pd